Display electronic navigational charts

 Set ENC environment settings

-ENC layers are displayed in accordance with the IHO S-52 standard.
+ENC layers are displayed in accordance with the IHO standard S-52 (Specifications for Chart Content and Display Aspects of ECDIS).
 You can define the display properties of your ENC layers by using the static EncEnvironmentSettings class.
 These settings apply to all ENC layers in all maps.
 Settings fall under three categories: mariner settings, text group visibility settings, and viewing group settings.
 Text group settings control the display of labels for features, mariner settings control the symbolization and presentation of ENC features, and viewing group settings allow for quickly applying settings to logical groups of feature types.

 Use dark colors for code blocksCopy